Secret filming includes surreptitious recording of both visual and audio material.

 - Any matter which suggests that the footage is not authentic;

-- No further secret filming should take place until the rushes of the previous secret filming have been checked by the Executive Producer, unless there is a compelling reason why this cannot be done.
+- In any of these circumstances, no further secret filming should take place until the previous secretly filmed material has been checked by the executive producer, unless there is a compelling reason why this cannot be done.

-- The undercover reporter has been briefed by a Commissioning Editor and programme lawyer and, wherever possible, Controller of Legal and Compliance before undertaking the secret filming.
+- The person secretly filming has been briefed by the commissioning editor and content lawyer/compliance advisor before undertaking the secret filming.

-- He/she adequately supervises the secret cameraperson throughout their research as well as throughout the undercover operation.
+- They adequately supervise the person secretly filming throughout their research as well as throughout the undercover operation.